 - Season fully with a whole tin of Sweet & Spicy Kentucky Kick, rubbing in.

 - Vacuum seal, and pop in a sous vide bath at 185F.
 These guys are bring to be in there for 18 hours, so we recommend starting this the afternoon of the day before you want them for supper.

 - In a colander, thoroughly rinse beans.
 Pour into a bowl, and add 2 cups distilled water, and leave overnight.

 - Fast forward to the next late afternoon >>>>>>>

-- Break out your slow cooker, and set to low.
+- Break out your Emile Henry one pot or slow cooker, and set to low.